APA-Accredited Internship In Professional Psychology

 University of Houston

 The University of Houston System is a group of six public institutions of higher learning in the Houston area that share common goals and are governed by a Board of Regents.
 The University of Houston (UH) is the largest and most comprehensive institution of the System.
 Founded in 1927, UH is the leading public research university in the vibrant international city of Houston.
 In 2011, it earned the Tier One research university distinction from the Carnegie Foundation.
 It is the second most ethnically diverse major research university in the United States.
-As of Fall 2011, student enrollment was 39,820.
+In Fall 2013, student enrollment was 39,540.